Flexor Tendon Repair

 This leaflet has been produced to give you general information about your procedure.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 The flexor tendons originate from muscles in the forearm.
 The tendons then pass across the wrist, through the palm and into the fingers and thumb.
 As the muscles contract the tendons slide through the fingers, thumb and palm, bringing the fingertips into the palm and thumb across the palm, making a fist.
-A damaged tendon needs to be repaired, in order for the hand to function properly.
+A damaged tendon needs to be repaired, for the hand to function properly.

 Can there be any complications or risks?